snek5000/snek5000/docs/tuto_phill_script.myst.md

 ```

 In normal life, we would just execute this script with something like
 `python tuto_phill.py`.
-However, in this notebook, we need a bit more code:
+However, in this notebook, we need a bit more code.
+This is
+specific to these tutorials so you can just look at the output of this cell.

 ```{code-cell} ipython3
 from subprocess import run, PIPE, STDOUT